Federal GRC Engineering

 Document-based authorization packages require human reviewers at every stage.
 A FedRAMP Third-Party Assessment Organization (3PAO) assessment team spends a significant portion of engagement time reading SSP text to identify control implementations, cross-referencing them against baseline requirements, and manually verifying that documented implementations match the actual system configuration.
 OSCAL-formatted SSPs shift a portion of that work to automated validators.

 NIST’s OSCAL-CLI validates any OSCAL document against the published schema, flagging structural errors, missing required fields, and referential integrity violations before a human reviewer touches the package.
-RegScale’s OSCAL Hub (a free platform for compliance automation) extends this validation to semantic checks against FedRAMP baselines.
-The Department of Veterans Affairs submitted the first federal agency OSCAL SSP through this approach, demonstrating production viability at federal scale.
+RegScale’s OSCAL Hub (current pricing at regscale.com) extends this validation to semantic checks against FedRAMP baselines.
+The Department of Veterans Affairs became the first federal agency to submit a FedRAMP-templated OSCAL SSP to GSA in August 2024, demonstrating production viability at federal scale.
+Multiple OSCAL platforms support similar workflows, including NIST’s reference oscal-cli, RegScale OSCAL Hub, Atlasity (C2 Labs), and Xacta 360 (Telos Corporation).

+The audit fix.
 Download NIST’s OSCAL-CLI from the usnistgov/oscal-cli repository.
 Run it against any OSCAL document your organization produces or receives.
 The validator output identifies schema violations, missing required fields, and broken references between models.
 A clean validation pass is the minimum bar for any OSCAL submission.
-Organizations sending unvalidated OSCAL packages to FedRAMP under the September 2026 deadline face rejection and resubmission delays that can push authorization timelines by months.
+Organizations sending unvalidated OSCAL packages to FedRAMP under the November 1, 2027 Class D deadline (per Notice 0009) face rejection and resubmission delays that can push authorization timelines by months.

-The Seven OSCAL Models: What Each One Does
+The Eight OSCAL Models: What Each One Does

 Model What It Replaces Key Function FedRAMP Use